GAM-team/GAM/docs/Users-Drive-Copy-Move.md

 recursively adjust the files/folders within it to point to the new parent folder.
 Once the original folder is emptied, it is deleted unless `retainsourcefolders` is specified.

 ### Move content of a Shared Drive to another Shared Drive
-Suppose you have a source Shared Drive called 0AC_1AB with multiple files and folders, and want to move all of its content to the target Shared Drive 0AE_9ZX.
+Suppose you have a source Shared Drive with ID 0AC_1AB with multiple files and folders, and want to move all of its content to the target Shared Drive with ID 0AE_9ZX.

 The following command will change the parents of the top level files and folders from 0AC_1AB to 0AE_9ZX; the sub files and folders will move along with their top level folder.